 Sport utility vehicles have the highest rate of deaths associated with rollover accidents.
 Vehicles such as the Ford Explorer, Toyota 4 Runner, Isuzu Rodeo, and the Honda Passport have been involved in SUV rollovers that have resulted in serious injuries and even death.
 SUV rollovers are almost three times more likely to occur compared to the average passenger car, and government tests indicate that the most stable SUV is still more unstable than the most unstable car.

 Studies of single-vehicle crashes show that more than 90% of rollovers occur after the vehicle has left the surface of the road.
 These accidents so often result in head injuries.
 Head trauma is the most frequent form of both fatal and nonfatal injuries in rollovers.

 At Martin G. Schulz & Associates, we understand that an SUV rollover accident can have serious and devastating consequences for all parties involved.
-Our skilled team of lawyers has the experience to bring you the best possible settlement to compensate you for your injuries.
+Our skilled team of personal injury lawyers has the experience to bring you the best possible award to compensate you for your injuries.